Balbir89/economic-crisis-analysis/README.md

 ## 📊 Visualizations

-The chart below shows the trend of GDP and unemployment rate over time, highlighting patterns during economic downturn periods:
+The chart below shows the trend and forecast of unemployment rate over time, highlighting patterns relevant to economic conditions:
 ![Trend](chart1.png)

 ---